Kerry W. Dietz, Artistic Director, began his formal music training at the age of seven (piano) and his

 Shirl Lord has had a passion for handbells since 1973.
 As a Vocal Music Education major from the

-has rung with, directed and formed new handbell choirs in both Delaware and Ohio, and is an original
+She has rung with, directed and formed new handbell choirs in both Delaware and Ohio, and is an

-member of the Wilmington Handbell Ensemble currently serving as the Publicity Chair on its Board of
+original member of the Wilmington Handbell Ensemble.
+She currently is serving as the advisor for

-Directors.
-Shirl is the owner of Body/Mind & Spirit Massage Therapy, and has been in private practice
+owner of Body/Mind & Spirit Massage Therapy, and has been in private practice as a licensed

-as a licensed massage therapist since 2002.
-The combined total of grown children included Shirl's two
+massage therapist since 2002.
+The combined total of grown children included Shirl's two sons and

 Susan Rippin began ringing bells in the summer of 1994.
 She has rung with the St. Paul Ringers and